European Union Trademark

 - Opposition procedure

-No substantive examination exists by which the EUIPO identifies any prior rights that would conflict with the registration of the requested European Union trade mark.
+No substantive examination in relative grounds is conducted by the EUIPO to identify the existence of any prior rights that would conflict with the registration of the requested European Union trade mark.
 Prior rights may only be asserted by their owners in the context of an opposition procedure.

 The opposition is transmitted to the applicant prior to any examination of its admissibility.
 Once the EUIPO deems the opposition admissible, the applicant and the opponent are notified of the start of a two-month ‘cooling-off’ period, during which the parties may attempt to negotiate a settlement.
 If jointly requested by the parties to the opposition procedure, the cooling-off period may be extended by the EUIPO up to 24 months.
 Either party may unilaterally opt out of the cooling-off period at any time by informing the EUIPO, in which case the adversarial part of the opposition immediately commences.